awilli1186/wee-website/source/content/v3/script/functions.md

 ---code---

-When needing to execute multiple methods you can use an array format.
+When executing multiple methods you can use an array format.
 You can also mix method options in the array.

 ```javascript
 Wee.routes.map({